Skip to content

 Log Content

 • The log content automatically switches between JSON and text viewing modes based on the message type.
 If the message field does not exist in the log, the log content section will not be displayed.
-The log content supports expanding and collapsing, with the default being expanded.
+The log content supports expand and collapse, and is expanded by default.
 When collapsed, only one line of height is displayed.

 • For logs with source:bpf_net_l4_log, both JSON and packet viewing modes are automatically provided.
-The packet mode displays client, server, time, and other information, and supports switching between absolute and relative time display, with the default being absolute time.
-The switched configuration is saved in the local browser.
+The packet mode displays client, server, time, and other information, and supports switching between absolute and relative time display, with absolute time as the default.
+The configuration after switching is saved in the local browser.

 JSON Search

-In JSON format logs, both key and value can be searched.
+In JSON-formatted logs, both key and value can be searched.
 After clicking, the explorer search bar will add the format @key:value for searching.

-For multi-level JSON data, use . to represent the hierarchical relationship.
-For example, @key1.key2:value indicates searching for the value corresponding to key2 under key1.
+For multi-level JSON data, use . to represent hierarchical relationships.
+For example, @key1.key2:value means searching for the value corresponding to key2 under key1.

 Extended Fields

-• In the search bar, you can enter the field name or value to quickly search and locate;
+• In the search bar, you can enter field names or values for quick search and positioning;

 • After checking the field alias, you can view it after the field name;

-• Hover over an extended field, click the dropdown icon, and choose to perform the following operations on this field:
+• Hover over an extended field, click the dropdown icon, and you can perform the following operations on that field:

 • Filter Field Value